- What is breast reconstruction?

 Choosing your plastic surgeon for breast reconstruction

-Once you decide to have breast reconstruction, you will need to find a board-certified plastic surgeon experienced in breast reconstruction.
+Once you decide to have breast reconstruction, you’ll need to find an experienced board-certified plastic surgeon.
 Your breast surgeon can suggest doctors for you.

-To find out if a surgeon is board certified, contact the American Society of Plastic Surgeons (ASPS).
+To find out if a plastic surgeon is board certified, contact the American Society of Plastic Surgeons (ASPS).
 This organization has a Plastic Surgery Information Service that provides a list of ASPS members in a caller’s area who are certified by the American Board of Plastic Surgery.
 You can find contact information in the “To learn more” section near the end of this document.

 Questions to ask your plastic surgeon

-It’s very important that you get all of your questions answered by your plastic surgeon before having breast reconstruction.
+It’s very important to get all of your questions answered by your plastic surgeon before having breast reconstruction.
 If you don’t understand something, ask your surgeon about it.
 Here’s a list of questions to get you started.
 Write down other questions as you think of them.

 You might want to take notes or record your talks with your surgeons.
 Some people bring their partner or a friend with them to the doctor to help remember what was said and to help ask other questions.
 The answers to these questions may help you make your decisions.

 - Can I have breast reconstruction?